BlacKCaT27/ToStringGenerator/README.md

 - 🚀 Automatic `ToString()` generation using source generators
 - 🔒 Built-in support for masking sensitive data
-- 📦 Works with complex types including collections and dictionaries
+- 📦 Works with any type including collections, dictionaries, and nullable types
-- 🎯 Zero runtime overhead - all code is generated at compile time
+- 🎯 Zero runtime overhead—all code is generated at compile time
 - ✨ Clean and readable output format

 ## Installation